 1953 When a man hears the devastating news his father has been hanged for murder, it's A Question of Fact at London's Piccadilly Theatre.
 Paul Scofield, Gladys Cooper, and Pamela Brown are in the cast.
 Frith Banbury directs the 30-week run.

-1965 Producer Lore Noto makes his Broadway debut with The Yearling, a musical adaptation of the film of the same title, as a follow-up to his phenomenal Off-Broadway success, The Fantasticks.
-But after the 3-performance flop of The Yearling at the Alvin Theatre, Noto never produces again.
+1965 Producer Lore Noto makes his Broadway debut with The Yearling, a musical adaptation of the film of the same title, as a follow-up to his phenomenal Off-Broadway success The Fantasticks.
+The Yearling closes at the Alvin Theatre the following day, after only 3 performances, and Noto never produces again.
 The musical stars David Wayne and Carmen Alvarez, and is directed by Lloyd Richards, later dean of the Yale School of Drama.

 1991 The first production of Tony Randall's National Actors Theatre opens at the Belasco Theatre.
 It's a revival of Arthur Miller's The Crucible, in a limited-run of 31 performances starring Martin Sheen, Martha Scott, and Michael York.